 Splits and Early Termination

-When you end a set distance workout early (early termination), the monitor stores it as a "Just Row" workout; in other words, it stores the piece as if you had just gotten on the machine and started your workout without setting anything up on the monitor first.
+When you end a single distance workout early (early termination), the monitor stores it as a "Just Row" workout; in other words, it stores the piece as if you had just gotten on the machine and started your workout without setting anything up on the monitor first.

 "Just Row" workouts are stored with five minute splits, for a maximum of seven splits to save space.
 Once the monitor would need more than seven splits (that is, at the 35 minute mark of the workout), it begins storing 10 minute splits instead.
 If the workout time exceeds 70 minutes, the monitor begins storing 20 minute splits.
 This process continues as necessary to keep the workout to seven splits.